-The University may grant Conditional Admission to students who fall below the previously stated standards.
+The University may grant Conditional Admission to students who fall below the previously stated standards and who submit required letter(s) of recommendation.
 Most of these students will be advised to enroll in certain Academic Skills courses.
 The University will refuse admission to students whose academic record indicates an inability to meet Ouachita's academic standards.
 For more information, refer to the Academic Probation section in this catalog.